Why You Must Stop Seeking Approval (Hint: Your life depends on it)

 And what you have matters.

 Lay down the approval of others.
-We need you.
+Show up, as you are.

 No audition necessary.